nwnordahl/crystal-website/README.md

 # Crystal Website

 A responsive website using CSS flexbox.
 Color palette inspiration from [Coolors](https://coolors.co), and pictures from [Unsplash](https://unsplash.com).
-Final site is hosted [here](https://zealous-heyrovsky-6a41f6.netlify.app/).
+The website is deployed to [Netlify](https://netlify.com) and can be found [here](https://zealous-heyrovsky-6a41f6.netlify.app/).

 <img src="img/screenshot.png" />